 If you are not sure what a Kanban board with swimlanes is, do not worry this one is easy.
 Kanban board swimlanes are simply rows on a Kanban board, used to separate and group tasks according to certain criteria.

 This idea was first used as a way for Kanban teams to go around the WIP rule if there was a very urgent task they had to complete fast.
 To help identify such tasks, teams added an expedite swimlane to the top of their Kanban board.
 Then, if an unplanned urgent task appeared it was added to the expedite lane and the team could start working on it immediately disregarding the WIP limit.
-This allowed Kanban teams to have faster reaction time to the urgent items and separate them better from other tasks in the backlog.
+This allowed Kanban teams to have a faster reaction time to the urgent items and separate them better from other tasks in the backlog.

 – Task type or urgency

-– Products, projects or clients.
+– Products, projects, or clients.

 – Teams or company levels.